--bike 12/13: very good - The Löffler GORE WINDSTOPPER SOFTSHELL WARM bib tights comes with WINDSTOPPER SOFTSHELL WARM material in front and THERMO-IN...
+-bike 12/13: very good - The Löffler BIKE BIB PANTS CRUISER WS SOFTSHELL WARM come with WINDSTOPPER SOFTSHELL WARM material in front and THERMO-INSID...

 Tights and Knickers for Speed Lovers

 No matter whether you want to burn off some energy after work or ride hundreds of kilometres at the weekend – finding the perfect pair of cycle tights is essential for your success and comfort.
 Those who have already spent some hours in the saddle with jeans on know how important perfectly fitting cycling tights with few seams and a shock-absorbing pad are.
 Therefore, we stock a huge range of tights especially designed for road cycling.

 In our online shop, you’ll find the best cycle tights for any road cyclist.
 There are tights for women, men and kids by ROSE or other brands like assos, GORE, X-BIONIC, VAUDE, CASTELLI, ENDURA and GONSO.
 You can choose between thin bib shorts and summer tights, as well as between warm tights, bib tights or thermal bib tights for winter.